gitsofpranav/CurrenSwap/README.md

 2. Click on the `README.md` file.
 If it doesn't exist, click on "Add file" → "Create new file" and name it `README.md`.
 3. Paste the content above into the file.
 4. Scroll down and click "Commit changes."

-Now, your project repository will have a well-structured `README.md` file explaining how to use, c